Iowa health officials issue guidelines for drive-up worship services

 Iowa health officials have issued guidelines for drive-up worship services.

-All people attending a drive-up worship service in an enclosed vehicle should remain in that vehicle for the duration of the service, according to the Iowa Department of Public Health.
+All people attending such a service should remain in their vehicles for the duration of the events, according to the Iowa Department of Public Health.

-The guidelines also limit occupancy in a vehicle to no more than 10 people, who are members of the same household who are not sick.
+The guidelines also limit occupancy in a vehicle to no more than 10 people.
+Those people must be members of the same household and not sick.

 Churches are prohibited from collecting financial offerings in person.